FXDROS/virtualbox-on-macos/MacosX11.md

 # X11 On MacOS

-## You probably will not find any X11 application for MacOS.
+You probably will not find any X11 application for MacOS.
 But there is an alternative; issued by the X.org as well, we can use XQuartz.

-<br><br>

 1. Go to https://www.xquartz.org/ and download XQuartz dmg file.
 This is the 2.8.1 version, you might find different versions from releases menu on the side bar.<br>
    ![](./assets/images/XQuartz/1.png)